juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_s3ql.md

 ## Differences

 - S3QL only supports SQLite.
-But JuiceFS supports more databases, such as Redis, TiKV, MySQL, PostgreSQL, and SQLite.
+But JuiceFS supports more databases, such as Redis, TiKV, MySQL, PostgreSQL, SQLite, and supports high-performance distributed databases such as OceanBase to meet the needs of more scenarios.
 - S3QL has no distributed capability and **does not** support multi-host shared mounting.
 JuiceFS is a typical distributed file system.
 When using a network-based database, it supports multi-host distributed mount read and write.
 - S3QL commits a data block to S3 when it has not been accessed for more than a few seconds.
 After a file closed or even fsynced, it is only guaranteed to stay in system memory, which may result in data loss if node fails.
 JuiceFS ensures high data durability, uploading all blocks synchronously when a file is closed.
 - S3QL provides data deduplication.
 Only one copy of the same data is stored, which can reduce the storage usage, but it will also increase the performance overhead of the system.
 JuiceFS pays more attention to performance, and it is too expensive to perform deduplication on large-scale data, so this function is temporarily not provided.